tsonevdimitar8/go-ethereum/README.md

 The repository contains two GitHub Actions workflows:

 # CI:Build
-Automatically triggered by pull requests with the label CI:Build.
-It:
+Automatically triggered by merging pull requests with the label CI:Build.
 Builds and pushes the go-ethereum Docker image.

 # CI:Deploy
-Automatically triggered by pull requests with the label CI:Deploy.
-It:
+Automatically triggered by merging pull requests with the label CI:Deploy.

 Deploys the Hardhat contracts to a devnet.
 Builds and pushes a new Docker image with predeployed contracts.